 Based on 2010 statistics, 1 in 2 men and 1 in 3 women are at risk of developing cancer before the age of 85.* In 2012, more than 43,000 Australians died from cancer, with blood cancers accounting for 20% of these deaths.
 While there are many risk factors including gender, age, lifestyle, exercise and genetics, a collaborative and holistic approach to cancer and health research is the key to improving treatments and finding possible cures.

-From mid-2015, UniSA will be building a new $247m health and research facility to support a collaborative and holistic approach to health research.
-The new Health Innovation Building, scheduled to open in 2018, will be an integral part of the South Australian Health and Biomedical Precinct on North Terrace, opening up a number of new health research, teaching and community engagement opportunities.
+From mid-2015, UniSA has been building a new $247m health and research facility to support a collaborative and holistic approach to health research.
+The new University of South Australia Cancer Research Institute, opening in 2018, is an integral part of Adelaide’s BioMed City on North Terrace, opening up a number of new cancer research, teaching and community engagement opportunities.

-For more information on building design, view the Health Innovation Building Design Presentation.
+For more information on building design, view the Design Presentation.

 For more information on UniSA's campus projects read the Enterprising Spaces: Campus Projects 2015 - 2018 brochure.

-The Federal Government contributed $40m toward forming this new Centre.
+The Federal Government contributed $40m toward forming the Centre for Cancer Biology.
 Since then, the Centre continues to provide world class cancer research.
-If you are interested in donating to the Centre for Cancer Biology visit the Give to UniSA webpage.

 You can support our brilliant teams by providing the resources to explore new ideas and develop new personalised means of preventing and treating cancer.
 When you give today, 100% of your donation will go directly to the researchers - with no admin fees or hidden costs.